 The stupa serves more as a curiosity than a religious site.
 However, there is still a small shrine with a Buddha image inside it, where visitors can pay their respects and make offerings.
 The stupa also offers a panoramic view of the river and the surrounding landscape from its top.

 The Mingun Pahtodawgyi is a remarkable example of human creativity and hubris.
 It shows how one man’s vision can inspire awe and admiration, but also resentment and resistance.
 It also shows how nature can shape and transform human-made structures over time.
 It is a fascinating piece of history that deserves to be seen and appreciated by anyone who visits Myanmar.

 If the Pahtodawgyi Pagoda had been completed it would have made claim to be the world’s largest pagoda standing at 152 metres high.
 Today, one can see the magnificence of what it might have been had it been finished.
 What stands today is only the bottom third and measures around 70 metres wide and 50 metres high.

 The character of King Bodawpaya is reflected in the grand design of this huge monolith, he wanted the biggest and the best.
 He was a strict Buddhist and believed that he was the Buddha Mettaya (Maitreya) “a future Buddha” or “one yet to come”.
 He was referred to as The great King of the Dharma.
 He believed his destiny was to become a Buddha.
 There was much consternation and alienation among the monks regarding the King’s proclamations.

-Time has also not been kind to this monument, it was severely damaged by an earthquake in 1839 and further damage in the 2012 earthquake making it unsafe to enter and has been closed to visitors since.
+Time has also not been kind to the Mingun Pahtodawgyi Pagoda monument, it was severely damaged by an earthquake in 1839 and was further damaged in 2012.
+These earthquakes made it unsafe to enter and has been closed to visitors since.